chadeyrasal/cron-expression-parser/README.md

 ## Running the script

-1. Run the script in the terminal as the following exalple: `mix run scripts/parse_cron_expression.exs "* 0 1,15 * 1-5 /usr/bin/find"`
+1. Run the script in the terminal as the following example:
+   `mix run scripts/parse_cron_expression.exs "* 0 1,15 * 1-5 /usr/bin/find"`

 2. See the result displayed in the terminal